Security Analysis (Proofs)

 When the client follows the protocol and picks a random $x_0 \in J_N^-$, it has two random $C_B$ components and two random $C_{2^m}$ components instead of one of each.
 How much extra identifying information about each client does the malicious server get from this?

 Next, consider the two $C_{2^m}$ components.
 When there is only one $C_{2^m}$ component, taking $x^t$ with random odd $t$ destroys all information in it except for the position of the last bit, which is only $\log_2(m)$ bits of information.
 When there are two $C_{2^m}$ components, however, the information provided doesn’t just double: since the two $C_{2^m}$ components are scaled in lock-step, their ratio remains fixed, which carries significantly more information.
-It’s not hard to see that two $C_{2^m}$ components raised to random $t$, convey a full $m$ bits of client fingerprint.
+It’s not hard to see that two $C_{2^m}$ components raised to random $t$, convey a full $m$ bits of client fingerprint via their ratio.
 Again, multiplying by $w$ doesn’t affect this, by design.
-So the malicious server gets an additional $m$ bits of fingerprint from the two $C_{2^m}$ components.
+So the malicious server gets $m$ bits of fingerprint from the two $C_{2^m}$ components instead of the intended $\log_2(m)$.

-With this structure of $N$ then, the malicious server gets a total of $2 \log_2(B) + m$ bits of client fingerprint.
-For our usual choice of $B$ and $m$, that’s $2\cdot12 + 63 = 87$ bits, which is enough to uniquely identify billions of clients with random fingerprints without significant chance of collisions.
+With this structure of $N$ then, the malicious server gets a total of $2 \log_2(B) + m$ bits of client fingerprint, instead of just the intended $\log_2(B) + \log_2(m)$ bits.
+For our usual choice of $B$ and $m$, that’s $2\cdot12 + 63 = 87$ bits (c.f. $12 + 6 = 18$), which is enough to uniquely identify billions of clients with random fingerprints with negligible chance of collisions.
 If we left this unmitigated, it would be a serious defect in our protocol.

 Can we convince a client that we aren’t smuggling fingerprint bits in the structure of $N$ without giving away its factorization?
 In this particular case, the unusual structure of $N$ is actually quite easy to detect: